 Search

-Co-Creating Meaningful Change with Care Leavers panel event
+Co-Creating Meaningful Change with Care Leavers: Programme Launch Event

-• Laurelle Brown, award-winning strategist, JNC-qualified youth and community worker, and CEO of Laurelle Brown Training and Consultancy
+• Laurelle Brown — strategist, JNC-qualified youth and community worker, and CEO of Laurelle Brown Training and Consultancy

-Sarah Nelson, CEO Foundation for future London, says:
+Sarah Nelson, CEO of the Foundation for Future London, shared:

 Photo and video credit: Anne-Marie Michel